Great news for members: St. Charles Health system stays in-network. Learn more

 Medicare Prescription Payment Plan

-The Medicare Prescription Payment Plan is a new payment option in the prescription drug law that works with your current drug coverage to help you manage your out-of-pocket Medicare Part D drug costs by spreading them across the calendar year (January-December).
-Starting in 2025, anyone with a Medicare drug plan or Medicare health plan with drug coverage (like a Medicare Advantage Plan with drug coverage) can use this payment option.
-PacificSource Medicare offers this payment option and participation is voluntary.
+The Medicare Prescription Payment Plan is a new payment option in the prescription drug law that works with your current drug coverage to help you manage your out-of-pocket costs for drugs covered by your Part D plan by spreading them across the calendar year (January-December).
+Anyone with a Medicare drug plan or Medicare health plan with drug coverage (like a Medicare Advantage Plan with drug coverage) can use this payment option.
+PacificSource Medicare offers this payment option and participation is voluntary, and there's no cost to participate.

 What to know before participating